tomaszkubica/GettingAndCleaningData/README.md

 * modify particular data frames

 ###3. binding both sets: train and test
-* creating final data frame as union of test and train data frames
+* creating final data frame as union of test and train data frames (rbind() function)

 ###4. limiting variables in final data frame to: subject & activity identifiers and mean & standard deviation characteristics
 * using regular patterns to match expected variables

 ### 5. calculation of average of each variable for each activity and each subject
-* using  for loop and aggregate function to prepare needed mean calculation per subject and activity
+* using  for loop and aggregate() function to prepare needed mean calculation per subject and activity
 * adding one by one calculated means to new data frame

 ### 6. final tuning of variables names to exclude "()" and "-"
-* using gsub function and regular patterns to rename variables
+* using gsub() function and regular patterns to rename variables

 ### 7. displaying output
-* using view() function to open final3 data frane
+* using view() function to open final3 data frame
 * similarly displaying data frame in console